ibexa/documentation-developer/docs/api/rest_api_authentication.md

 ##### CSRF token

-It can be important to keep the CSRF Token (`csrfToken`) for the duration of the session as this CSRF token must be sent in every request that uses [unsafe HTTP methods](rest_api_usage.md#request-method) (others than the safe GET or HEAD or OPTIONS) when a session has been established.
+It can be important to keep the CSRF token (`csrfToken`) for the duration of the session, because you must send this token in every request that uses [unsafe HTTP methods](rest_api_usage.md#request-method) (others than the safe GET or HEAD or OPTIONS) when a session has been established.
 It should be sent with an `X-CSRF-Token` header.

 Only three built-in routes can accept unsafe methods without CSRF, the sessions routes starting with `/user/sessions` to create, refresh or delete a session.